 Expertise offered: Mainly in evolutionary microbiology, combining field sampling and isolation with lab experiments.

-Issues: The genomic and chemical identification of antimicrobial compounds.
+Bottlenecks: The genomic and chemical identification of antimicrobial compounds.

 Keywords: Evolution, cross-resistance, antimicrobials, species interactions, virulence, emerging pathogens.